Palm Springs, California: Pre-colonial history

 The first humans to settle in the area were the Cahuilla people, who arrived 2,000 years ago.
 Cahuilla Indians lived here in isolation from other cultures for hundreds of years prior to European contact.
 They spoke Ivilyuat, which is a Uto-Aztecan language.

 Numerous prominent and powerful Cahuilla leaders were from the area, including Cahuilla Lion (Chief Juan Antonio).
-While Palm Canyon was occupied during the winter months, they often moved to cooler Chino Canyon during the summer months.
+Palm Canyon was occupied during the winter months, but they often moved to cooler Chino Canyon during the summer months.

 The Cahuilla Indians had several permanent settlements in the canyons of Palm Springs due to the abundance of water and shade.
 Various hot springs were used during wintertime.
 The Cahuilla hunted rabbit, mountain goat, and quail while trapping fish in nearby lakes and rivers.
 While men were responsible for hunting, women were responsible for collecting berries, acorns, and seeds.
 They also made tortillas from mesquite seeds.
-While the Cahuillas often spent the summers in Indian Canyons, the current site of Spa Resort Casino in downtown was often used during winter due to its natural hot springs.
+While the Cahuillas often spent the summers in Indian Canyons, the current site of the former Spa Resort Casino, in downtown, was often used during winter due to its natural hot springs.

 Native American petroglyphs can be seen in Tahquitz, Chino, and Indian Canyons.
 The Cahuilla's irrigation ditches, dams, and house pits can also be seen here.
 Ancient petroglyphs, pictographs and mortar holes can be seen in Andreas Canyon.
 The mortar holes were used to grind acorns into meal.

 The Agua Caliente ("Hot Water") Reservation was established in 1876 and consists of 31128 acre.
 6700 acre are located by Downtown Palm Springs.
 The Native American land is on long lease land and next to one of California's high-end communities, making the tribe one of the wealthiest in California.

 The first name for Palm Springs was given by the native Cahuilla: "Se-Khi" (boiling water).
 When the Agua Caliente Reservation was established by the United States government in 1876, the reservation land was composed of alternating sections (640 acre) of land laid out across the desert in a checkerboard pattern.
 The alternating non-reservation sections were granted to the Southern Pacific Railroad as an incentive to bring rail lines through the Sonoran Desert.

-A number of streets and areas in Palm Springs are named for Native-American notables, including Andreas, Arenas, Amado, Belardo, Lugo, Patencio, Saturnino, and Chino.
+A number of streets and areas in Palm Springs are named for Native American notables, including Andreas, Arenas, Amado, Belardo, Lugo, Patencio, Saturnino, and Chino.
 All of these are common Cahuilla surnames.

 Presently the Agua Caliente Band of Cahuilla Indians is composed of several smaller bands who live in the modern-day Coachella Valley and San Gorgonio Pass.
 The Agua Caliente Reservation occupies 32000 acre, of which 6700 acre lie within the city limits, making the Agua Caliente natives the city's largest landowners.
 (Tribal enrollment as of 2010 was 410 people.)